datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 ```

 `@part1`
-# You should always strive to build models whose RMSE value is less than the Null RMSE value for the model
+# You should always strive to build models whose RMSE value is less than the Null RMSE value for the model!

 `@script`